Mental Health and Addictions Worker

 This course is designed for the learner to examine human development across the lifespan, including the impact of genetics and environment on developmental outcomes from conception to death.
 The learner will be able to identify biological, cognitive, and psychosocial variables that impact the capacity for resilience and growth of individuals, families, and communities.
 The learner will identify and evaluate strategies to meet the diverse needs and experiences of individuals, groups, families, and communities in adherence to social service worker standards of practice.

-In this course, students will focus on the importance of using a person-centered, comprehensive approach to mental health and addiction.
-Learners will explore various theoretical perspectives, including biopsychosocial models, and the complexities of concurrent and comorbid disorders.
-The course also covers intervention strategies tailored to address the often multiple and intersecting needs of diverse and vulnerable populations, including crisis management and supporting referrals to other professional services, as required.
+Students explore the importance of using a person-centred, comprehensive approach with mental health and addiction.
+Students examine various theoretical perspectives, including biopsychosocial models, and the complexities of concurrent and comorbid disorders.
+Students explore intervention strategies tailored to address the often multiple and intersecting needs of diverse and vulnerable populations, including crisis management and supporting referrals to other professional services, as required.

-This course prepares students to build a competency portfolio that highlights their skills, values, and knowledge in alignment with industry and regulatory standards.
-Students will develop professional practice strategies, focusing on self-care and employment readiness, in preparation for field placement.
-Through self-assessment, students will evaluate their field readiness, set professional development goals, and explore potential placement opportunities.
+Students build a competency portfolio that highlights their skills, values and knowledge in alignment with industry and regulatory standards.
+Students develop professional practice strategies, focusing on self-care and employment readiness, in preparation for field placement.
+Through self-assessment, students evaluate their field readiness, set professional development goals and explore potential placement opportunities.

 PSYC1005 The Mental Health Continuum